nodejs/node/CPP_STYLE_GUIDE.md

 What it says in the title.

-## Avoid throwing errors in nested C++ methods
+## Avoid throwing JavaScript errors in nested C++ methods

-If you need to throw errors from a C++ binding method, try to do it at the top level and not inside of nested calls.
+If you need to throw JavaScript errors from a C++ binding method, try to do it at the top level and not inside of nested calls.

+(Using C++ `throw` is not allowed.)

 A lot of code inside Node.js is written so that typechecking etc. is performed in JavaScript.